Strength & Conditioning

-Doug Harger, MS, ATC, LAT, CSCS is the assistant director of athletics for athletic training and strength and conditioning at the Asheville School.
+Doug Harger, MS, ATC, LAT, CSCS is the Assistant Director of Athletics for Health and Performance.
 He is responsible for coordinating sports medicine services for roughly 200 student-athletes.
 He also oversees a comprehensive sports strength and conditioning program to prepare the Blues for safe and effective competition.
 In addition, Doug serves as a preceptor for the Western Carolina University athletic training education program.

 Doug earned his Bachelor of Science degree in kinesiology with a concentration in athletic training from Michigan State University in 2013.
 He also holds a Master of Science degree in sports medicine with a concentration in strength and conditioning from Armstrong State University.
 With a strong interest in developing adolescent athletes, Doug focused his studies at Armstrong on sports performance testing and applied data analysis.